 Funerals don’t just place a significant amount of strain on your emotions, but also your bank account.
-Paying for a funeral can cost thousands of pounds, and while the finances come out of the deceased’s estate, there’s not always enough to cover the fees.
+Paying for a funeral can cost thousands of pounds, and while the finances come out of the deceased’s estate, there’s not always enough money to cover the fees.
 Paying for the costs using a finance plan is one option, but over time you’ll still have to pay a substantial amount of money; therefore, this may not be possible if you’re on a low income.
 A grant can lift some of the burden off your shoulders and give you a little more legroom.
 Even if you’re convinced that you’re ineligible, it’s always worth trying.

 The Social Fund

 The Social Fund should always be your first port-of-call.
 This UK government run scheme offers help to those who have a low income.
 If you or your partner receives some form of benefit or tax credit, such as Jobseeker’s Allowance or Income Support, you’ll probably be eligible for something, even if it isn’t the full amount.